thailand property documentsdue diligence thailand propertybuying thailand document checklist

 What to look for: Paid-up capital relative to project size.
 A developer with ฿1,000,000 ($28,000) in registered capital launching a ฿500,000,000 ($14M) project is raising a question about financial capacity.

-Document 5: Foreign Quota Certificate
+What Should You Know About Document 5: Foreign Quota Certificate?

 Why it matters: If you purchase a unit in a building where the foreign quota is full or near full, you cannot register freehold ownership in your name.
-You’d be forced into a Thai company structure or leasehold — dramatically affecting both your legal position and resale options.
+You’d be forced into a Thai company structure or leasehold, dramatically affecting both your legal position and resale options.

 How to verify: